oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

 *  **Pooled connections**

-   Connection pooling is important for performance when applications frequently connect and disconnect from the database.
-Oracle high availability features in the pool implementation mean that small pools can also be useful for applications that want a few connections available for infrequent use.
-Pools are created with :meth:`cx_Oracle.SessionPool()` and then :meth:`SessionPool.acquire()` can be called to obtain a connection from a pool.
+   :ref:`Connection pooling <connpool>` is important for performance when applications frequently connect and disconnect from the database.
+Pools support Oracle's :ref:`high availability <highavailability>` features and are recommended for applications that must be reliable.
+Small pools can also be useful for applications that want a few connections available for infrequent use.
+Pools are created with :meth:`cx_Oracle.SessionPool()` at application initialization time, and then :meth:`SessionPool.acquire()` can be called to obtain a connection from a pool.

 Many connection behaviors can be controlled by cx_Oracle options.
 Other settings can be configured in :ref:`optnetfiles` or in :ref:`optclientfiles`.